According to NFHS -5 data, 60 percent children were found anaemic in Bangalore compared to 50 percent in the NFHS-4 data.

 “National Health Mission works towards supplying iron supplements for pre-school children.
 But that depends on the availability of these supplements from state to state.
 Program efficiency plays a major role in such distributions,” said Dr K.R.
 Antony, Paediatrician and Public Health Consultant.

-faced during the implementation of this program are demand forecasting, procurement, transportation and distribution, and warehousing and inventory.
+The key challenges faced during the implementation of this program are demand forecasting, procurement, transportation and distribution, and warehousing and inventory.

 Citing different reasons for the increase in anaemia amongst young children, Dr Vandana Prasad, paediatrician and part of “Right to Food” campaign said, “Lack of dietary diversity is major cause of anaemia.
 Animal sources of diet are better source of iron than plant-based food but a large part of population can either not afford it or are vegetarian.
 Additionally, lack of awareness about this condition in children is also a factor.”